 Oh yes!
 IKEA has become a pop culture icon with the brand being featured in famous shows such as Queer Eye and the film 500 Days with Summer ( with a soundtrack of Doves) I guess it’s also a great reason to love this Swedish retail.

 The wide variety of products and a great way of advertising their products also make IKEA an interesting brand over the years.
-It’s a brand that sticks in people’s mind and they make wicked adverts like this one with Men Like Me appearance performing You’ll Always Find Me In The Kitchen At Parties by Jona Lewie.
+It’s a brand that sticks in people’s minds and they make wicked adverts like this one with Men Like Me appearance performing You’ll Always Find Me In The Kitchen At Parties by Jona Lewie.
 Elegant and fun!

 Is IKEA a sustainable business?

 Yes, it’s.
 One of the reasons people shop at IKEA has become a more sustainable company since they changed their code of conduct several years ago.
 Products are now easier to dismantle and recycle when necessary and the plastic bags are reusable ones.
 There is plenty to say about the company`s sustainability measures visiting people & planet.
 Plus, check their policy on buying used furniture.

 Besides, I have saved a lot of space and money since I started using IKEA products for the simple fact that one single piece can be so multi-functional that you end up not buying more than necessary appliances.
-Who would think it?
+Who would think about it?

 I guess these are my reasons to love IKEA.
-What about yours?
+What about you?